How to get to Vivid Sydney

 Travel on public transport is not free during Vivid Sydney.
 You’ll need to use an Opal card or contactless payment method when travelling on public transport.
 Remember to tap your opal card or major debit/credit card on and off when travelling on transport.

-• The large crowds and road closures around Vivid Sydney can make it challenging for taxis and rideshares to safely drop-off and pick-up passengers in certain areas of the city.
+Navigating the extensive crowds and road closures during Vivid Sydney poses a challenge for taxis and rideshares attempting to safely drop off and pick up passengers in specific city areas.

 Taxi Rank Locations Existing / Special Event